veteransaffairscanada/vac-benefits-directory/doc/en/AIRTABLE.md

 ## How does one get access?

-To request access to edit content in Airtable, set up an account on their website and then email vac@cds-snc.ca with your account details so we can add you to the project.
+To request access to edit content in Airtable, set up an account on their website and then email vac.devops-devops.acc@canada.ca with your account details so we can add you to the project.

 ## Making changes to Airtable